-When viewed together, the two examples above show that for some channels, like the one in Example IV.2, a communication system with an arbitrary rate-reliability pair (r, α) cannot be constructed, because the anytime capacity may have bounded support and tend abruptly to zero.
-However, in order to achieve m-th moment stabilization it is sufficient to consider the parametric function $R(m) = C_A(mR(m))$, and construct a communication system whose reliability level depends on the desired stabilization level.
+When viewed together, the two examples above show that for some channels a communication system with an arbitrary rate-reliability pair (r, α) cannot be constructed, because the anytime capacity may have bounded support and tend abruptly to zero.
+However, in order to achieve mth moment stabilization it is sufficient to consider the simpler function R(m) = $C_A(mR(m))$, and construct a communication system whose reliability level depends on the desired stabilization level.
 It follows that we do not need to compute the whole anytime capacity if we are interested only in moment stabilization, and we may be content with determining the threshold function R(m) corresponding to its parametric representation.
 The extremal properties of R(m) determine the support of the anytime capacity corresponding to the achievable reliability level α .
 If R(m) = O(1/m) then the anytime capacity has support bounded by the pre-constant of the asymptotic order.
-On the other hand, if R(m) decreases at most sub-linearly to zero, or it tends to a constant zeroerror capacity, then the anytime capacity has unbounded support and any reliability level α can be achieved.
+On the other hand, if R(m) decreases at most sub-linearly to zero, or it tends to a constant zero-error capacity, then the anytime capacity has unbounded support and any reliability level α is achieved.